 - Holiday camps, including the Ignatian children’s holiday camp

 At Loreto Kirribilli, there is a strong belief in the capacity and responsibility of our young women to contribute significantly to society.
-This belief underlies the Community Service program for Years 10 and 11 students.
+This belief underlies the Mary Ward Community Service program.